ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 sidekiq: bundle exec sidekiq
 ```

-With a `release` command in place, Heroku will executing *after* packaging `V1`, but *before* stopping the existing processes (`V0`) and restarting with the new code (`V1`).
+With a `release` process definition in place, Heroku will execute it *after* packaging `V1`, but *before* stopping the existing processes (`V0`) and restarting with the new code (`V1`).

 <img src="/assets/images/diagrams/heroku_deployment.png" alt="Heroku Deployment" class="center">

-In our code example, we identified that the migration needs to run on the `V0` side of the deployment, wich matches the "Heroku way".
+In our code example, we identified that the migration needs to run on the `V0` side of the deployment, which matches the "Heroku way".
 The diagram shows a brief interval in which neither `V0` or `V1` is running.
 This is the pause between the shutdown of old processes and starting of new ones.
 A partial log (edited for clarity) shows this pause:

 Heroku deployment log: